gvssafronov/futriix/README.md

 ## Lua Plugins
 To extend the functional capabilities of the DBMS **without modifying its source code**, Futriix implements a plugin system via Lua scripts with an isolated environment.
 Plugins have access to the database, transactions, triggers, can log events, and interact via an event bus.
-They are also accessible in the web interface.
 Furthermore, plugins can be used to write alternative storage engines for the DBMS in Lua without changing its core source code.

 ### Viewing Plugin System Status